 My start in education

 In 1996 Olga, principal part-time MBA-course (Fontys deeltijd-HEAO) asked me if I could organise an IT-course.
 I prepared and start, being a bit uncertain.
 But I filled the whole blackboard.
 Plus flip-overs.
 And showed quiet some slides at my first IT-lesson.
 The students rested quiet.
 I felt I had been telling them quite a lot.
-I remember from this IT-lesson, that I felt less quite satisfied.
-Feeling a bit more comfortable than while preparing this first IT-lesson.
+I remember from this IT-lesson, that I felt relieved.
+I felt relieved after a stressfull period of preparing my first IT-lesson.
 I felt I rather gained some experience in different IT-projects since 1983.
-Deception came when evaluations forms were filled out by students.
+However deception came when evaluations forms were filled out by students.
 Students indicated they had been learning poorly.
 Olga explained me that this was not very unexpected.
 She explained me that it is inevitable.
 Being a teacher is a specialism she told me.
 And not to be learned from a book, or in a crash course.

 My training in education